bhood4/katacoda-scenarios/tf101/step1.md

-Terraform is a go client binary used to perform Infrastructure As Code to managem cloud resources.
+Terraform is a tool from Hashicorp which enables you to safely and predictably create, change, and improve infrastructure.
+It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.

+With terraform, you Define infrastructure as code to increase operator productivity and transparency.
+Terraform provides an elegant user experience for operators to safely and predictably make changes to infrastructure, with a provider model to support unified management approach and workflow across cloud services.
+Common Terraform configurations can be packaged as modules and used across teams and organizations.

+Terraform is a go binary CLI and is easy to install and use.
+The install instructions vary by platform, linux is assumed for this course.

-## Get the zip file with the terraform go client, unzip and put in /usr/local/bin
+## Download the linux zip with terraform client, unzip and put in /usr/local/bin

 `curl https://releases.hashicorp.com/terraform/0.11.13/terraform_0.11.13_linux_amd64.zip -O; unzip terraform_0.11.13_linux_amd64.zip; rm terraform_0.11.13_linux_amd64.zip; sudo mv terraform /usr/local/bin`{{execute}}

-## confirm terraform is installed and see the version
+## confirm terraform version
 `terraform version`{{execute}}

-## terraform commands
+## terraform help
 `terraform `{{execute}}

-An example of the current step is `katacoda-scenario-examples/create-scenario-101/step1.md`{{open}}

-The JSON file defines the scenario title, the description, steps order, the UI layout and environment.
-You can find more about the layouts within our scenarios at [katacoda.com/docs/scenarios/layouts](https://katacoda.com/docs/scenarios/layouts) and environments at [katacoda.com/docs/scenarios/environments](https://katacoda.com/docs/scenarios/environments).
+You can find more about terraform on the official Hashicorp Terraform site at [https://www.terraform.io/](https://www.terraform.io)